 The WAC Program is happy to announce that Georgia Rhoades has returned from OCSA and will resume her work as our WAC Director for the fall 2015 semester.

 Please contact Georgia by email (email@example.com) with questions about the program, institutional visits, and WAC's 8th annual WAI conference, to be held in spring 2015.

-Please click the follwing links for more information on these Spring 2014 Events:
+Please click the following links for more information on these WAC events: